 We’ll keep this under review.

-- The Kinly Cloud Video Platform (CVP) is being rolled out to Crown and magistrates’ courts across England and Wales to support video enabled hearings.
-We are extending the availability of our new video platform to civil and family courts, to enable more remote cases to be heard safely and securely.
+- The Kinly Cloud Video Platform (CVP) is available in Crown and magistrates’ courts across England and Wales to support video enabled hearings.
+During August 2020, we extended the availability of our new video platform to civil and family courts, to enable more remote cases to be heard safely and securely.
 For more info on joining telephone and video hearings please see our guide.
 We’ve also published information for legal practitioners who are involved in video enabled criminal hearings.
 If you require technical support for a telephone or video hearing call 0330 8089405.

 - Our Courts and Tribunals Service Centres will be available from 8am to 5pm Monday to Thursday and 8am to 4pm on Fridays until further notice. .